taind-designveloper/training/Booking Lite.md

      ![cinemas](./assets/movies/cinemas.png)

-   - After selecting a time slot, user will be redirect to booking page, this pages require login:
+   - After selecting a time slot, user will be redirected to booking page, this page require login:

      ![quantity](./assets/movies/quantity.png)

      ![booking](./assets/movies/booking.png)

-   - After successful select suitable places, a notification email about this transaction will be sent to user's email
+   - After successful selecting suitable places, a notification email about this transaction will be sent to user's email

 3. Data Importation